Skip to main content

 Step 4: inspect the trace

-When the run also produced a trace directory, inspect it with qita:
+When the run also produced a trace (a structured log of all run events and steps) directory, inspect it with qita:

 qit bench replay --run ./runs/<run_id>